quinngroup/ornet/README.md

 <img src="img/pipeline_diagram.png" width="1000">

 **Inputs:**

-OrNet accepts as input
+The expected input is a single time-series video where the cells are fluorescently tagged to aid in the detection of sub-cellular organisms.
+(Note: We used a red fluorescent protein, DsRed2-Mito-7, in our experiments.)

-The pipeline is composed of 7 tasks:
+The **pipeline** is composed of 7 tasks:

 1. Constraining the video (Optional)
 2. Tracking cell movements